nickjs/batman.js/README.md

 # batman.js

 [batman.js](http://batmanjs.org/) is a framework for building rich single-page browser applications.
-It is written in [CoffeeScript](http://jashkenas.github.com/coffee-script/) and its API is developed with CoffeeScript in mind, but of course you can use regular JavaScript too.

 #### It's got:

-* a stateful MVC architecture
-* a powerful 2-way data binding system
-* routable controller actions
-* pure HTML views
-* toolchain support built on [Node.js](http://nodejs.org) and [cake](http://jashkenas.github.com/coffee-script/#cake)

-The APIs are heavily inspired by [Rails](http://rubyonrails.org/) and are designed to make Rails devs feel right at home.
+* __A stateful MVC architecture__ that emphasizes object-oriented design, convention over configuration, and communication via HTTP REST.
+* __A human-friendly API__ inspired by [Ruby on Rails](http://rubyonrails.org/) and written in [CoffeeScript](http://coffeescript.org/).
+Spend less time fixing curly braces and more time building your app!
+* __Powerful 2-way data binding__.
+Every property tracks its sources and updates automatically when its sources change.
+* __Pure HTML templates__ so you can use whatever templating engine you like.
+[Liquid](http://liquidmarkup.org/)-style filters make designers & developers feel right at home.

 To find out more or get started with batman.js, check out the website: **[http://batmanjs.org](http://batmanjs.org)**.